 OSTEND - Ostend is one of those places that keeps having to reinvent itself.
 Blame those tides.
 Not those plying the bea ... [ more ]

 Midnight Love: Walking in the Footsteps of Marvin Gaye

-OSTEND - As a washed-up, drug-haunted American soul-legend, where would you go to clean up, get fit and reconnect with y ... [ more ]
+OSTEND - As a washed-up, drug-haunted American soul-legend, where would you go to clean up, get fit and reconnect ... [ more ]

 Back in the 9th century, Ostend was an unassuming fishing village marking the two extremes of the ancient island of Testerep.
 It eventually became a city in the Middle Ages.
 The name literally means “the end of the East” and further down the Flemish coast you’ll find the corresponding Westende.